 MVC is an approach to separating your code depending on what role it plays in your application.
 In the application flow it starts with a controller that is loaded.
 That Controller executes a method which retrieves data using Models.
 Once it is done the controller decides what View to load, which contains the output your visitors get to see.

-Controllers are located in APPPATH/classes/controller
+Controller classes are located in APPPATH/classes/controller

 Fuel's routing decides based on the requested URL what controller to load and what method to call upon it.
 This is where your application starts working.
 The Controller decides what actions to take, what to do with any user input, what data gets manipulated and which View is shown to the user.
 The Controller does none of these things itself however; it calls upon Models and Classes to do the work.